Cataracts Fact Sheet

 What is a cataract?
-A cataract is opacity of the natural Crystalens™ lens in the eye.
-A cataract is not a new growth in the eye or lens.
+Cataracts are a normal part of aging and occur when the natural lens in the eye begins to thicken and harden as we age causing it to become opaque.
 The term “cataract” implies that the lens is not clear any more causing vision to be blurry like looking thorough a misty glass or waterfall.
 In fact the word cataract is Latin for “waterfall”.

 Who gets cataracts?
 According to the National Institutes of Health, 20.5 million people in the U.S. aged 40 and older suffer from cataracts.
 Cataract surgery is the most common surgery performed worldwide with more than 2.7 million procedures performed annually in the US.